-When your stove acts up, your first reaction may be to call for help.
-This guide may save you time and money by enabling you to resolve simple problems yourself.
-Problems can be caused by: 1) poor fuel; 2) poor operation or maintenance; 3) poor installation; 4) component failure; 5) factory defect.
-You can usually solve problems related to 1 and 2.
-Your dealer can solve problems related to 3, 4 and 5.
-Refer to ELECTRICAL DIAGRAM and REPLACEMENT PARTS section to help identify and locate stove parts.
+When your stove acts out of the ordinary, the first reaction is to call for help.
+This guide may save time and money by enabling you to solve simple problems yourself.
+Problems can be caused by to only five factors: 1) poor fuel; 2) poor operation or maintenance; 3) poor installation; 4) component failure; 5) factory defect.
+You can usually solve those problems related to 1 and 2.
+Your dealer can solve problems relating to 3, 4 and 5.
+Refer to figures 25 - 27 to help locate indicated parts.